iomiras/diagram_code_auditor/README.md

 This tool ensures that Python code and diagrams remain synchronized by validating the consistency of class definitions and methods during the development workflow.
 It integrates with `pre-commit` to prevent discrepancies between code and diagram files from being committed.

+---

 ## Libraries Used

-- **`ast`**: The Python Abstract Syntax Tree library is the core of this tool.
-It parses and analyzes both diagram and code files, extracting class definitions, methods, and their relationships in a structured manner.
+- **`ast`**: The Python Abstract Syntax Tree library parses and analyzes both diagram and code files, extracting class definitions, methods, and relationships in a structured manner.
 - **`sys`**: Handles command-line arguments to allow the script to dynamically process specified files during execution.
-- **`pprint`**: Provides clean and human-readable output for debug logs and comparison results.
+- **`pprint`**: Provides clean, human-readable output for debug logs and comparison results.
-- **`json`**: Manages the mapping of diagram files to their corresponding code files, enabling dynamic validation workflows.
-This is used in conjunction with the pre-commit script to ensure file mapping integrity.
+- **`json`**: Manages the mapping of diagram files to their corresponding code files, enabling seamless integration with the pre-commit script.

 ---

 ## Key Features